olmectech/oracle/README.md

-continuent-oracle
+Linux Oracle
 =================

-A puppet module to configure Oracle that is compatible with Tungsten.
-This module pulls heavily from the https://github.com/agileinsider/oracle-in-a-box project.
+A puppet module that installs Oracle on Linux.